lowrycito/handbook/pages/study-manual-general-handbook-34-finances-and-audits.md

 - Supporting the programs of the Church, such as education and family history.
 - Providing food, shelter, and other necessities to people in need.

-Stake presidents and bishops have a sacred obligation to oversee Church funds (seeDoctrine and Covenants 72:9–10).
+Stake presidents and bishops have a sacred obligation to oversee Church funds (see [Doctrine and Covenants 72:9–10](/study/scriptures/dc-testament/dc/72?lang=eng&id=p9-p10#p9 "/study/scriptures/dc-testament/dc/72?lang=eng&id=p9-p10#p9")).
 These funds should be used only by authorized members for authorized Church purposes.
 They must be carefully accounted for and protected.

 The stake president has the following responsibilities for stake finances.
 He delegates some of this work to his counselors and clerks.

 The stake president:

-- Teaches and inspires members to pay a full tithe and give generous offerings (see34.3).
+- Teaches and inspires members to pay a full tithe and give generous offerings (see [34.3](/study/manual/general-handbook/34-finances-and-audits?lang=eng&id=title_number6-p285#title_number6 "/study/manual/general-handbook/34-finances-and-audits?lang=eng&id=title_number6-p285#title_number6")).
-- Ensures that stake funds are properly handled and accounted for (see34.5).
+- Ensures that stake funds are properly handled and accounted for (see [34.5](/study/manual/general-handbook/34-finances-and-audits?lang=eng&id=title_number19-p324#title_number19 "/study/manual/general-handbook/34-finances-and-audits?lang=eng&id=title_number19-p324#title_number19")).
 - Reviews the financial statement each month and ensures that any issues are resolved promptly.
 - Ensures that bishoprics, organization leaders, and clerks learn their responsibility for sacred Church funds.
-- Prepares and manages the annual stake budget (see34.6).
+- Prepares and manages the annual stake budget (see [34.6](/study/manual/general-handbook/34-finances-and-audits?lang=eng&id=title_number20-p351#title_number20 "/study/manual/general-handbook/34-finances-and-audits?lang=eng&id=title_number20-p351#title_number20")).
-- Ensures that stake budget allowance guidelines are followed (see34.6.2).
+- Ensures that stake budget allowance guidelines are followed (see [34.6.2](/study/manual/general-handbook/34-finances-and-audits?lang=eng&id=title_number22-p348#title_number22 "/study/manual/general-handbook/34-finances-and-audits?lang=eng&id=title_number22-p348#title_number22")).
 - Regularly counsels with each bishop to discuss the ward’s finances.
 - Verifies that each ward receives members’ tithing declarations annually.
 - Ensures that passwords to access Church financial systems are never shared.
-- Ensures that the stake audit committee is organized and functioning properly (see34.7.1).
+- Ensures that the stake audit committee is organized and functioning properly (see [34.7.1](/study/manual/general-handbook/34-finances-and-audits?lang=eng&id=title_number31-p354#title_number31 "/study/manual/general-handbook/34-finances-and-audits?lang=eng&id=title_number31-p354#title_number31")).
-- Is available to answer questions during audits of stake financial records (see34.7).
+- Is available to answer questions during audits of stake financial records (see [34.7](/study/manual/general-handbook/34-finances-and-audits?lang=eng&id=title_number30-p373#title_number30 "/study/manual/general-handbook/34-finances-and-audits?lang=eng&id=title_number30-p373#title_number30")).
-- Reviews audits of stake and ward financial records and ensures that any issues are resolved promptly (see34.7).
+- Reviews audits of stake and ward financial records and ensures that any issues are resolved promptly (see [34.7](/study/manual/general-handbook/34-finances-and-audits?lang=eng&id=title_number30-p373#title_number30 "/study/manual/general-handbook/34-finances-and-audits?lang=eng&id=title_number30-p373#title_number30")).
-- Ensures that the stake and wards comply with all applicable tax laws (see34.8).
+- Ensures that the stake and wards comply with all applicable tax laws (see [34.8](/study/manual/general-handbook/34-finances-and-audits?lang=eng&id=title_number34-p383#title_number34 "/study/manual/general-handbook/34-finances-and-audits?lang=eng&id=title_number34-p383#title_number34")).

 The stake president assigns the stake clerk or an assistant stake clerk to help with stake financial record keeping.
 Clerks carefully follow current policies to safeguard Church funds and ensure that Church records are accurate.